 Averages for Brittany in September

-September rainfall is the lowest of the entire year, which makes it a great time to visit the Huelgoet Forest.
-This forest is between Morlaix and Carhaix.
-It covers 10 square kilometres of land.
-Caves, moss-covered boulders, ‘the mushroom’ rock formation, and several trails provide outdoor entertainment for the entire family.
-It is also possible to camp at Arthur’s Camp or stay in Huelgoat village at a local inn.
+September rainfall is the lowest of the entire year, which makes it a great time to visit the magical Huelgoat Forest.
+This forest is between Morlaix and Carhaix and covers 10 square kilometres.
+Caves, moss-covered boulders, the mushroom rock formation, and several trails provide outdoor entertainment for the entire family.